 Windows 8.1 or Windows 10 has a feature called Windows Time Service and it is specifically made to check the time and also synchronize the time and date once every seven days.
 We will check the clock accuracy by comparing it with the atomic clock and see if it is as precise as it should be.

-Check in Windows 10 or Windows 8.1 the clock accuracy: how to do it?
+Check in Windows 10 the clock accuracy: how to do it?

 - Open your clock in Windows 8.1 or Windows 10 device by clicking or tapping on it in the Windows taskbar and let it run.